-Paragraph 3.8 of FRS 102 states that an entity is a going concern unless management either intends to liquidate the entity or to cease trading.
-On the basis that clause 32.1 of the Amending Scheme states that the company will be liquidated following completion of final dividend payments to creditors, these accounts are prepared on a break up basis c.
+Paragraph 3.8 of FRS 102 states that an entity is a going concern unless management either intends to liquidate the entity or to cease trading, or has no realistic alternative but to do so.
+On the basis that clause 32.1 of the Amending Scheme states that the Group companies will be liquidated following completion of final dividend payments to creditors, these accounts are prepared on a break up basis.

+c.
 Exemptions for qualifying entities under FRS102